 8. Burpee

-For dessert - a video on the topic "Tabata" (CrossFit in 4 minutes) and the use of strength exercises:
+For dessert, a video on the topic “Tabata” (CrossFit in 4 minutes) and the use of strength exercises:

 The principle lies in interval training at high speed, alternating with rest.
-One workout lasts only four minutes, it is recommended to do sessions 3 times a week, so by doing just 12 minutes a week, you form muscle relief, burn fat and tone the whole body.
+One workout lasts only four minutes, it is recommended to do sessions 3 times a week, so by doing just 12 minutes a week, you form muscle relief, burn fat and tone the entire body.
 Doesn't it sound like a fairy tale?

 What is the Tabata Protocol?